-(ECT) may be an option.
-Treatment for people who suffer from both schizoaffective disorder and a substance-abuse disorder tends to be most effective when both conditions are specifically addressed.
+For people who don't respond to multiple trials of treatment, electroconvulsive therapy (ECT) may be an option.
+Treatment for people who suffer from both schizoaffective disorder and a substance-abuse disorder (dual diagnosis) tends to be most effective when both conditions are specifically addressed.

 Antipsychotic medications have been shown to be effective in treating acute psychosis and reducing the risk of future psychotic episodes.
-The treatment of schizoaffective disorder thus has two main phases: an acute phase, when higher doses of medication might be necessary in order to alleviate psychotic and severe mood symptoms, followed by a maintenance phase, which could be lifelong.
+The treatment of schizoaffective disorder thus has two main phases: an acute phase, when higher doses of medication might be necessary in order to alleviate psychotic and severe mood disorder symptoms, followed by a maintenance phase, which could be lifelong.
 During the maintenance phase, the medication dosage is gradually reduced to the minimum required to prevent further episodes.
 If symptoms reappear on a lower dosage, a temporary increase in medication dosage may help prevent a relapse.

 Even with continued treatment, some patients have relapses.
 By far, though, the highest relapse rates are seen when medication is discontinued.
 Most patients experience substantial improvement when receiving antipsychotic agents.
 Some patients, however, do not respond to medications, and a few may seem not to need them.
 Since it is difficult to predict which patients will fall into what groups, it is essential to have long-term follow-up, so that the treatment can be adjusted and any problems addressed in a timely manner.

 Medication treatment for schizoaffective disorder